Svendolin/All-about-PHP/readme.md

 ***
-## Technologies and Installization ✅
+## Technologies and Installisation ✅
 ***

  XAMPP - INSTALLIZATION: